Office of Admissions

-CLEP is available on computer only and Iowa State University only accepts the CLEP tests listed in this section, and does not accept College Mathematics, Algebra or Precalculus, or College Composition or Literature.
+CLEP is available on computer only and Iowa State University only accepts the CLEP tests listed in this section.
 Up to six semester credit hours in each of these three CLEP general tests is awarded: Social Sciences and History, Humanities, and Natural Sciences.
 In addition, the College of Engineering does not allow credit earned from CLEP Social Sciences and History, Humanities, and Natural Sciences tests to be used in their students' degree programs.

-CLEP tests accepted at Iowa State University include American Government (Pol S 215); Financial Accounting (Acct 284; engineering majors should consult with their academic adviser before registering for this examination); Biology (Biol 101, not for biology or engineering majors); Calculus (Math 165); Introductory Psychology (Psych 101); Introductory Sociology (Soc 134); Principles of Macroeconomics (Econ 102); and Principles of Microeconomics (Econ 101).
-Current Iowa State University students should not take the economics CLEP exams; they are required to take the departmental exam instead.
+CLEP tests accepted at Iowa State University include American Government, Financial Accounting (engineering majors should consult with their academic advisor before registering for this examination), Biology (not for biology or engineering majors), Calculus, Introductory Psychology, Introductory Sociology, Principles of Macroeconomics, and Principles of Microeconomics.

-In addition, Iowa State University will award up to 16 semester credit hours for CLEP French Language, up to 16 semester credit hours for CLEP German Language, and up to 16 semester credit hours for CLEP Spanish Language.
-Please note that native or near native speakers of French, German, or Spanish may not test out of the beginning or intermediate levels in these languages.
+In addition, Iowa State University will award up to 9 semester credit hours for CLEP French Language, up to 9 semester credit hours for CLEP German Language, and up to 9 semester credit hours for CLEP Spanish Language.

 Policies and Procedures Governing CBE Tests